-Now, where did THIS come from when there’s already so much to do?
+Now, where did reading come from when there’s already so much to do in a mom’s life?

-Interestingly, though, an investigation into the therapeutic benefits of reading conducted by Liverpool University in collaboration with ‘The Reader Organization’ has shown a direct relation between reading and the treatment of stress/depression as well as general well-being.
+Interestingly, though, an investigation into the healing benefits of reading by Liverpool University showed a direct relation between reading and the treatment of stress/depression as well as general well-being.

 But then, you can only make time for something this important (i.e. read) when you have most of your day in your control.